thinkshout/salesforce/README.txt

 UPDATING / REINSTALLING / ENABLING / DISABLING
 ----------------------------------------------
-  Since this module does not yet have a stable release, there is no upgrade path neither between Drupal versions nor between dev versions.
   If you have previously installed this module on your Drupal site and are upgrading, you need to do the following to update the module.

   0) ALWAYS backup your site's code and your database.

-  1) Disable salesforce_api, sf_node, and sf_user.

-  2) Remove the salesforce directory from the filesystem.

-  3) Drop any salesforce database tables (salesforce_object_map, salesforce_field_map, etc.)

-  4) Remove the entries in "system" database table for salesforce_api, sf_node, and sf_user e.g. DELETE FROM system WHERE name IN ('salesforce_api', 'sf_node', 'sf_user').
+  1) Download the latest version of Salesforce Suite and then run update.php, or use the following drush command: "drush up salesforce"

+  ### Older versions

+  If you are using an older version of the Salesforce 2.x module (2009 or earlier), follow these directions:

+  0) Backup your site's code and database.
+Download your WSDL, which would be in sites/all/modules/salesforce_api/wsdl/enterprise.wsdl

-  5) Download or CVS checkout the latest version of salesforce module and re-enable.
+  1) Download the latest version of Salesforce Suite and then run update.php, or use the following drush command: "drush up salesforce"

+  2) You will have to update your WSDL directory.
+It is recommended that your WSDL file be stored outside your webroot.
+After enabling the new version of Salesforce, visit admin/settings/salesforce and set the WSDL directory and click "Save configuration".
+You will then be prompted to upload a new WSDL file (admin/settings/salesforce/wsdl).

+  Note that your fieldmaps may need adjustment after upgrading.

 QUICKSTART
 ----------